Difference Between A Payroll Loan And A Personal Loan

 SOME TIPS BEFORE REQUESTING THE LOAN

 Regardless of the type of loan you are going to request, before doing so there are some recommendations :

 Check that you can cover the credit payment in a comfortable way, it should not exceed 30% of your salary or you will begin to have problems to cover other of your expenses.

 Ask if there is some insurance that you should cover in case of unemployment, or death, for example.

-If it is a payroll loan, check how often it is deducted from your payment, if biweekly or monthly, so you can have better control over the rest of your payment.
+If it is a payroll loan, check how often it is deducted from your payment, whether biweekly or monthly, so you can have better control over the rest of your payment.